forta-network/starter-kits/scam-detector-py/README.md

 Native ice phishing are straight transfers of native assets to the scammer.
 Matching the to address of the transaction against Forta threat intelligence yield transactions for this type of scam.

-### soft-rug-pull, hard-rug-pull, rake-token, impersonating-token, similar-contract, scammer-deployed-contract
+### soft-rug-pull, hard-rug-pull, rake-token, impersonating-token, scammer-deployed-contract

 These threat categories all point to contracts that a user should not be interacting with.
 A check of the to address or the transaction trace data against Forta threat intelligence yields transactions where this may be the case.